KadenNea/cst3106_labs/README.md

 - Primary Color: #FF5733 (Orange)
 - Secondary Color: #3498DB (Blue)

-**Rationale**: We chose these colors to provide a visually appealing and engaging gaming experience.
-Orange signifies excitement, while blue provides a calming effect, creating a balanced atmosphere for the game.

 ### Fonts
 - Heading Font: "Raleway", sans-serif
 - Subheading Font: "Open Sans", sans-serif
 - Body Text Font: "Roboto", sans-serif

-**Rationale**: These fonts were selected for their readability and modern appearance, enhancing the overall user experience.

 ## Dice Design